ARTICLE I - NAME

 Section 3.
 The appointive offices shall be: Chaplain.
 Historian, Marshall, Parliamentarian, Sgt. at Arms, and if not elected Executive Committeewomen.
 (Junior Past is automatic - no need to list.)

 Section 4.
 Officers shall be installed prior to September 1st.
 Officers shall continue until successors are installed.

 Section 5.
 The President shall preside at all Unit and Executive Board meetings.
 She shall have general supervision of the duties of all officers and chairmen and be responsible for the transaction of all Unit business in accordance with the Unit Bylaws.
-She shall be ex-officio member of all committees and shall perform such other duties as are usually incident to the office.
+She shall be ex-officio member of all committees and shall perform such other duties as are usually incidental to the office.

 a.
 She shall appoint the non-elective officers that are required to carry out the Unit ritual and all chairmen of standing committees.
 She will create such other committees and appoint members thereon as she deems advisable.

 b.
 She shall sign the Unit Bylaws and amendments after the second reading and approval by the Unit.

 Section 6.
 The First Vice President shall assist the President, and in the absence of the President, she shall be the presiding officer.
 In case of death or resignation of the President, the First Vice President becomes President for the unexpired term.
 She shall assume such other duties as may be assigned to her by the President.